 Car Rental Options

 Many high rated brands provide their car rental services in Malaga including Hertz, Europcar, Sixt, Inter-rent, Recordgo, Goldcar, Firefly, Rhodium, National, Enterprise, Alamo, Dollar, Thrifty.
-Most of these brands have agencies at the Malaga airport while the others have offices all around the destination with a car rental fee starting at 11€ ($13) per day.
+Most of these brands have agencies at the Malaga airport while the others have offices all around this travel destination with a car rental fee starting at 11€ ($13) per day.

 Parking is also a fundamental part of renting a car.
 It is possible to park for free in Malaga on the spaces marked with a white line.
 Paid parking is designated with a blue line with rates from 0.84€ (1$) per hour for a maximum stay of 150 minutes during business days between 9am to 8pm, and Saturdays from 10am to 2pm.